iwanbolzern/ConfMe/README.md

 ```

 ## Basic Usage of confme
-Define your config structure as plain python objects with a few annotations:
+Define your config structure as plain python objects with type annotations:
 ```python
 from confme import configclass, load_config